RoboJackets/software-training-old/assignments/week_2/exercise_2_3/exercise_2_3.md

 a class that will allow you to convert between the different types of numbers.

 # Background
 There are a lot of different representations of numbers.
-The standrd way we represent numbers are in base 10, the digits 0-9 are used in sequence to represent larger numbers.
+The standard way we represent numbers are in base 10, the digits 0-9 are used in sequence to represent larger numbers.
 You could write out a large number like 25 as the following